PacificBiosciences/PacBioFileFormats/PacBioBamIndex.rst

      RGID_STRING := md5(movieName + "//" + readType)) [:8]
      RGID_INT    := int32.Parse(RGID_STRING)

-     RGID_STRING is used in the @RG header.
-     RGID_INT is used in the RG tag of BAM records and here in the PBI index.
+     RGID_STRING is used in the @RG header and in the `RG` tag of BAM records.
+RGID_INT is used here in the PBI index.

      Note that RGID_INT may be negative.